 When you’re visiting family see what baby gear you can borrow from Grandma or your sister, cousin etc. They can ask their friends or neighbors, and you’ll be amazed at what they can find for you.
 If you’re visiting a place that you’re not familiar with then research a local company where you can rent baby gear by the day or by the week.

-Also you can check out Baby’s Away, baby supply rentals.
-With locations across the USA, if you’re travelling within the US that will make it easy for you.
-Also you can check out BabyQuip which is another nationwide option in the US for baby gear rentals.
+Also, you can check out Baby’s Away, baby supply rentals.
+With locations across the USA, if you’re traveling within the US that will make it easy for you.
+Or, you can check out BabyQuip which is another nationwide option in the US for baby gear rentals.

 4. Reserve a ticket for your infant and bring ID

 A child, less than 2 years old, may typically travel free of charge within the U.S. when accompanied by an adult.
 Although a lap child is not typically required to pay for a seat, they are required by the airline to be issued with a ticket and to show proof of age.

 On an international flight, some airlines may charge taxes and fees even if the infant is sitting on a parent’s lap.
 If you are traveling abroad your child will need a passport.
 Make sure you begin the process of applying for your child’s passport well before your trip.
 Read our complete guide to get your child a U.S. passport.